 This means it’s also an ideal mattress option for couples.
 If one of you sleeps on your side, while the other partner is a back sleeper, then viscoelastic helps you reach a compromise that you’ll both be happy with.

-One of its best features of viscoelastic is that it doesn’t wake your partner if you’re tossing and turning.
+One of this material’s best features is that it doesn’t wake your partner if you’re tossing and turning.
 You’ve probably seen commercials where a glass full of red wine rests on one side of the bed while someone jumps up and down on the other side.
 Miraculously, the wine doesn’t spill.

-This miracle is due to the fact that the material absorbs pressure and movement.
+This miracle is due to the fact that the material absorbs movement.
 Instead of bouncing like innerspring or latex beds, this one stays put.

 Dust Mite Mitigation